Quickie Job Procedures

 - Review Quickie Jobs online.

 - Bring the job numbers you are interested in, along with your BU ID, to the FirstPoint desk at 881 Commonwealth Avenue on the 2nd floor.
+You can receive the contact information for up to three jobs each day.
 Initially, you must come in person to receive referrals.
 After five placements, students who prove themselves reliable gain access to referrals from home.

 - We will update your file and give you a printout of information about the job and the employer.
 Your name and BU ID number and the Quickie Job Service’s telephone number are also included.